 - the top of the foot

-This is the irregular beating of the atrial chambers, and nearly always involves tachycardia.
-Atrial fibrillation (A-fib) is common and mainly develops in adults over 65 years of age.
+A-fib is the irregular beating of the atrial chambers and nearly always involves tachycardia.
+A-fib is common and mainly develops in adults

-While fibrillation causes many random and different quivers in the atrium, atrial flutter is usually from one area in the atrium that is not conducting properly.
-This produces a consistent pattern in the abnormal heart conduction.
+While fibrillation causes many random and different quivers in the atrium, atrial flutter usually

 Some people may experience both flutter and fibrillation.

-Doctors classify atrial fibrillation and flutter under SVTs.
+Doctors classify atrial fibrillation and flutter under SVT.

-This is an irregular heart rhythm consisting of rapid, uncoordinated, and fluttering contractions of the ventricles.
-The ventricles do not pump blood but quiver instead.
+Ventricular fibrillation (VFib) is an irregular heart rhythm consisting of rapid, uncoordinated, and fluttering contractions of the ventricles.
+The ventricles of the lower chamber

-Ventricular fibrillation can be life threatening and usually has links to heart disease.
+VFib can be life threatening and has links to heart disease.
 A heart attack often triggers it.

 Long QT syndrome

-This syndrome refers to a heart rhythm disorder that sometimes causes rapid, uncoordinated heartbeats.
-This can result in fainting, which may be life threatening.
+Long QT syndrome refers to a heart rhythm disorder that a person is born with.
+It sometimes causes rapid, uncoordinated heartbeats.
+It can be life threatening and causes a rhythm known as QT prolongation.

 It can also occur due to genetic susceptibility or taking certain medications.

-Arrhythmia might not cause noticeable symptoms.
-However, a doctor may detect an arrhythmia during a routine examination or after requesting an electrocardiogram (EKG).
+Arrhythmia does not always cause noticeable symptoms.
+However, a doctor may detect an arrhythmia during a routine examination.

-Some people with life threatening arrhythmias may have no symptoms, while others with symptoms may not have a severe arrhythmia.
+Having symptoms does not necessarily mean the arrhythmia is severe.
+Some people have life threatening arrhythmias with no symptoms, while others with symptoms may not have a severe arrhythmia.

 Symptoms of tachycardia